n8n-io/n8n-docs/docs/integrations/builtin/credentials/shopify.md

 ## Supported authentication methods

-- API token
+- Access token (recommended): For private apps/single store use.
+Can be created by regular admins.
-- OAuth2
+- OAuth2: For public apps.
+Must be created by partner accounts.
-- API key
+- API key: Deprecated

 ## Related resources

 Refer to [Shopify's authentication documentation](https://shopify.dev/docs/apps/auth){:target=_blank .external-link} for more information about the service.

-## Using API token
+## Using access token

-To configure this credential, you'll need a [Shopify](https://shopify.com/){:target=_blank .external-link} account and:
+To configure this credential, you'll need a [Shopify](https://shopify.com/){:target=_blank .external-link} admin account and:

 - Your **Shop Subdomain**
 - An **Access Token**: Generated when you create a custom app.